newresu/fit-tnt/README.md

 ## Comparison: TNT vs Pseudo-Inverse

-The smaller the **rows/columns** ratio, the more one should use the pseudo inverse method (currently this `criticalRatio` is set to 1/10)
+The larger the **rows/columns** ratio, the more convenient to use TNT.

+Inverting the shape below, the TNT speed is about $\approx 0.9$ slower.

 - Matrix Shape: 500 200